kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

 `spec.roleARN` is an `optional` field that specifies the ARN of the role to assume if `credential_type` on the Vault role is `assumed_role`.
- Must match one of the allowed role ARNs in the Vault role.
+ This must match one of the allowed role ARNs in the Vault role.
- Optional if the Vault role only allows a single AWS role ARN, required otherwise.
+ This field is optional if the Vault role only allows a single AWS role ARN, required otherwise.

 ```yaml
 spec: